Utility trailer title transfer: when titles are required

 What sellers often forget

 - The Manufacturer's Certificate of Origin (MCO).
 New trailers from a dealer ship with one.
 Without it, the first registration can't happen.
-If you're buying new privately (someone bought it and never registered), insist on the MCO.
+If a private seller insists a brand-new trailer doesn't come with an MCO, they either lost it or they never had it — neither answer fixes your problem.
+That's a walk-away, not a negotiation.

 - Notarization on used-trailer sales.
 Pennsylvania, North Carolina, and Ohio commonly require it.
 If the meet is in a state that requires it and the seller skips the notary, you'll be back.